 Persuasion in Relationship Finance

 Relationship finance as seen in bank lending and venture capital features incumbent financiers' observing interim information after initial investment but before continuation decision.
-We model the entrepreneurs' endogenous information production and subsequent issuance of securities to both the incumbent insider and new outsider financiers as persuasion games with heterogeneous receivers and contingent transfers.
-Entrepreneurs' endogenous experimentation reduces insider investors' information monopoly, but holds up initial relationship investment.
+We model the entrepreneurs' endogenous information production and subsequent issuance of securities to both the incumbent insider and competitive outsider investors as persuasion games with heterogeneous receivers and contingent transfers.
+Entrepreneurs' endogenous experimentation reduces insider investors' information monopoly, but holds up initial relationship investments.
 Insider financiers' own information production and interim competition from outsiders can mitigate the hold-up, and jointly explain the empirical non-monotone patterns linking competition and relational lending.
-Optimal relationship contracts restore first-best outcomes using convertible securities for insiders and residual claims for competitive outsiders.
-Our findings are robust under continuum action space and partial commitment to information design.
+Optimal relationship contracts restore first-best outcomes using convertible securities for insiders and residual claims for outsiders.
+Our findings do not rely on full commitment to information disclosure, and remain robust under restricted information design and continuum action space.

 Keywords: Information Design, Security Design, Bayesian Persuasion, Relationship Lending, Moral Hazard, Hold-up, Experimentation, Venture Capital, Contracting